UniFi Network Comparison Charts

 The Dream Router (UDR) is in some ways an upgraded UDM, with Wi-Fi 6 on 5 GHz, UniFi Protect support for video security cameras, PoE out, and curiously, a slower dual-core CPU.
 The UDR can also run UniFi Talk, or UniFi Access, but only one at a time.

-The Dream Machine Pro (UDM-Pro) and Dream Machine Special Edition (UDM-SE) are 10 Gbps rackmount gateways that can run all UniFi OS applications — Network, Protect, Access, Talk, and UID.
+The Dream Machine Pro (UDM-Pro), Special Edition (UDM-SE), and Pro Max (UDM-Pro-Max) are 10 Gbps rackmount gateways that can run all UniFi OS applications — Network, Protect, Access, Talk, and UID.
 They also have built-in 8-port Ethernet switches, but don’t provide Wi-Fi.
+The UDM SE adds 2.5 Gbps WAN, PoE, and internal 128 GB SSD.
+The UDM Pro Max doesn’t offer PoE, but offers a 2.5 Gbps WAN, 128 GB SSD, a 2nd HD bay, more RAM, a more powerful CPU, higher throughput, and double the management limits of the Pro/SE.

 The Dream Wall (UDW) is meant to be installed on a wall rather than a typical network rack or shelf.
 It runs all UniFi OS applications, and includes a built-in router, switch, and Wi-Fi access point.